 Golden Perch tips, tricks and tactics.

-With Cod closing fast approaching, we thought we’d whet your appetite and put the spotlight on they Murray Cod’s sidekick, the obesely oversized football, the true slob of the Goulburn River.
-We are of course talking about the Golden Perch and with big prizes up for grabs for the yellas, it might be wise to read our pointers for fishing Nagambie Golden’s.
+Here is the spotlight on they Murray Cod’s sidekick, the hard hitting Golden Perch and with big prizes up for grabs for the yellas, it might be wise to read our pointers for fishing Nagambie Golden’s.

 Drum roll please…

 These tips could well help you land that PB Golden, and some cash and prizes at the big dance in April.